U.S. scientist found dead in Greece died of asphyxiation, police say

 Eaton had been on the island for a science conference.
 It was thought she had gone for a run, and colleagues raised the alarm when she failed to return.

-Her passport, wallet, phone, cash, and cycling shoes were in her hotel room, but her running shoes were missing, according to a social media page set up by family and friends appealing for help finding her.
+Her passport, wallet, phone, cash and cycling shoes were in her hotel room, but her running shoes were missing, according to a social media page set up by her family and friends appealing for help finding her.

 "My mother was a remarkable woman.
-She managed to live a life with few regrets, balancing out her personal life with her career," said her son, Max Hyman.
+She managed to live a life with few regrets, balancing out her personal life with her career," her son, Max Hyman, said.
 "Supportive and encouraging, she nurtured and supported anything that the distractible mind of my childhood would come up with, and this curiosity has stuck with me to this day."